Lawton Chiles: Judicial appointments

+LCMA, a public magnet school in Chile’s’ hometown of Lakeland, Florida, was renamed for him after his death.
+The school is located in the former Lakeland Senior High School building from which Chiles graduated in 1948.

+Lawton Chiles High School

+A high school in Tallahassee, Florida, opening in 1999, Lawton Chiles High School was named after Chiles.
+It still retains the name to today.

 Relatives

-Chiles' niece was former U.S. Senator Kay Hagan of North Carolina, a Democrat elected in 2008.
+Chiles' niece was former U.S. senator Kay Hagan of North Carolina, a Democrat elected in 2008.
 Hagan was the daughter of Chiles' sister Jeannette.
 Chiles' son, "Bud" Chiles, ran for the position of Governor of Florida without party affiliation in a grassroots campaign.
 Like his father, Bud embarked on a walking tour of the state, listening and visiting with local communities in Florida.
 On September 2, 2010, Chiles dropped out of the race citing "continuing down this road could have unintended consequences, dividing those who hold common goals..."
 Chiles threw his support behind Alex Sink.